Why should I submit my product to the Made in Alberta Awards?

 3. All entrants will have the opportunity to choose whether they would like to be considered for pre-awards coverage.

-4. All entrants will receive 15% off tickets to the Made in Alberta Awards conference and gala in Calgary on September 20, 2019.
+4. All entrants will receive 15% off tickets to any Made in Alberta Awards events.
+In 2019, that included a conference and awards celebration in Calgary.

 5. The judging panel, including the editors of Avenue Calgary, will review all entries, so you guarantee that your product is seen by experts in your field and the editors of Alberta’s largest lifestyle publication.